Uniform in time weak propagation of chaos on the torus: Uniform weak propagation of chaos for McKean-Vlasov equations

-\textit{Third Step.} It now remains to adapt the proof of Theorem \ref{W1 decay}.
-We start from the same equation \eqref{erg:hyp:2}, with the same solution $q$, {when driven by any $L_{m(t;\mu)}$}.
+By {recalling the shape of $L_{\textrm{\rm Leb}_{{\bT}^d}}$ in \eqref{eq:L:leb:H} and} regarding the equation \eqref{eq:L:leb:w} as the heat equation plus a source term that decays exponentially fast, it is quite standard to show that $w$ satisfies the conclusion of Lemma \ref{conjecture backward PDE }.
+It remains to adapt the proof of Proposition \ref{W1 decay}.
+We start from \eqref{eq q}, {when driven by $L_{\textrm{\rm Leb}_{{\mathbb T}^d}}$}.
 Instead of considering $w$ as the solution of \eqref{cauchy w}, we choose $w$ as the solution of \eqref{eq:L:leb:w}.
-This leads to a new expansion in \eqref{duality W1 infty}.
-Whilst $T_{1}$ and $T_{2}$ are the same, $T_{3}$ takes the following new form (the reader may replace $b$ by its expression in \eqref{eq:B}, but this is not needed).

-On the top line, $b(\cdot, \textrm{\rm Leb}_{\bT^d})$ is zero, but we find it useful to write it down in order to emphasize the remainder form of $T_{3}$.
-The key point is then to use Proposition \ref{prop:H-stable:1}: {in all three differences right above, it provides an additional term of the form $\exp(-\lambda s)$}.
-Following the derivation of \eqref{eq: bound q est 2}, we obtain

-For $t$ large enough, we can regard $e^{-\lambda t/2}$ as playing the role of $\epsilon$ in \eqref{eq: bound q est 2021}.
-We can hence choose $\tau$ to be large enough such that $e^{-\lambda \tau/2} \leq \epsilon$, for some value of $\epsilon$ that is eventually chosen as in the proof of Theorem \ref{W1 decay}.
-By the first step, we already have a bound for $\| q(s)\|_{(k,\infty)'}$, if $s \leq \tau$.
-We then get \eqref{bound q W1 infty uniform}.
-The rest of the proof is even easier, since we already have the exponential decay in the estimate of $T_{3}$. \end{proof}
+This leads to a new expansion in \eqref{duality W1 infty} with $T_{3}=0$ (because we included the term $\kappa \Delta ( W \star w )$ in \eqref{eq:L:leb:w}).
+It then suffices to let appear the exponential decay of $w$ and $\nabla_x w$ in the estimates of $T_1$ and $T_2$.
+4pt

+\textit{Second Step.} The next step is to prove that $L_{\textrm{\rm Leb}_{\bT^d}}$ is uniformly attracting (as in the statement of Theorem \ref{thm main result:2}).
+This follows from the variational structure of the problem and from the additional assumption that $L_{\textrm{\rm Leb}_{\bT^d}}$ is the unique invariant measure.
+Indeed, the McKean-Vlasov equation may be regarded as a gradient flow, with potential